enoralecuyer/online-musikk/README.md

 # OnlineMusikk

-A responsive music store built with HTML5, SASS and JavaScript.
+A responsive shopping cart interface for a music store, built with HTML5, SASS and JavaScript.

 # Features
 - Fully responsive.